ifocus7358/IFocusAWSDevOps/README.md

 Enter Email & password ,Username click continue ---Account will create successfully
 ![image](https://github.com/user-attachments/assets/f108ebee-716b-43d8-b5b5-d19ed291e9c1)

+Github::Github is a one of the SCM(Source code management) tool and store the Project code.

 Repository: storage area of your source code.
 Create a Repository on GitHub